f-dx/greeting-cards-for-hive-society-member/README.md

 Unfortunatelly, a large group in __COUNTRY__ is aggressively stalking me since __DATE__.
 Please ignore and put this card to trash, if you don't understand what I'm talking about.

-But if you understand that you signalled me:
+But if you intentionally signalled me:

 [face family photo]